 Therefore, such edible oils are usually stabilised by partial hydrogenation, which however result in trans-fatty acid formation.

 Polyunsaturated edible oils are liquids and need to be first ‘hardened’ through a hydrogenation process to attain the semi-solid nature required especially for the manufacture of food products such as margarine, shortening, vegetable ghee, confectionery and bakery items.

 During the hydrogenation process, the fatty acids in these oils are partly transformed into trans fats, which are harmful to health.

 Research has shown that trans fats are worse than saturated fats in their overall impact on heart health.

-Studies done on large populations have implicated trans fats as playing a role in chronic diseases such as cancer, Type 2 diabetes and obesity.
+Studies conducted on large populations have implicated trans fats as playing a role in chronic diseases such as cancer, Type 2 diabetes and obesity.

-- The foetus does not get enough of these essential long-chain PUFA from the maternal blood and may be born with a smaller head circumference.
+- The foetus does not get enough of these essential long-chain polyunsaturated fatty acids (PUFA) from the maternal blood, and may be born with a smaller head circumference.

 - The quality of breast milk is adversely affected, depriving the infant of adequate long-chain PUFA nutrition.

 No. Palm oil does not need hydrogenation as its natural semi-solid properties make it highly suitable in food formulations.
 Therefore, food products containing palm oil as the sole or main fat ingredient are essentially free of harmful trans fats.